-We should note that Intel and AMD announced a new CPU/GPU hybrid solution, Kaby Lake-G, that mates a 45-watt quad-core Intel Core processor with AMD’s Radeon RX Vega M GL GPU.
-That machine promises somewhat greater performance than the Surface Book 2 13 at much lower prices, meaning that machines like the new Dell XPS 15 2-in-1 and the updated HP Spectre x360 15 that sport Kaby Lake-G will be worth considering when they’re released in Spring 2018.
+We should note that Intel and AMD introduced a new CPU/GPU hybrid solution, Kaby Lake-G, that mates a 45-watt quad-core Intel Core processor with AMD’s Radeon RX Vega M GL GPU.
+That combo promises somewhat greater performance than the Surface Book 2 13 at lower prices, meaning that machines like the new Dell XPS 15 2-in-1 and the updated HP Spectre x360 15 that sport Kaby Lake-G are also worth considering.

 How long will it last?

 The Surface Book 2 has a future-proof design that promises to be useful well into the future, with matching performance.
 The addition of a USB-C port helps it keep up with the newest standard in peripheral connectivity, but the lack of Thunderbolt 3 support will hold it back from working with the latest and greatest add-ons.